codio-c5/C5-Development/.guides/content/1-11A-CreatorSpace-Lab--ROTn-8c7d.md

 Enter some ciphertext, for instance like  "XPPE XP LQEPC ESP EZRL ALCEJ", in the main text area and then press **Show ROTn**.

 The application applies all 26 possible keys - rotations - to the ciphertext.
 Examine the results and see if something stands out.
-Hint: look towards to the bottom.

 Indeed.
 The plaintext is revealed from a previous use of the Caesar cipher.
-Recall that we used the key equal to 3.
-When ROT=23 is applied, it effectively reverses the encryption process and decrypts the original message.
+This is an example of using the Brute Force technique.
+This tool tried every possible key and that revealed the original plaintext.